gnosis/dex-research/dFusion/dFusionSpec.md

 Deposits and withdraws need to be processed and incorporated into the 'stateHash' as well.
 For this, we make again use of snarks and specific challenging periods.

-If someone wants to deposit funds into the exchange, they will have to send funds into the following function of the anchor contract:
+In order to deposit funds into the exchange, one would send funds into the following function of the anchor contract:

 ```js
 Function deposit ( address token, uint amount){